shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-directly-from-a-publisher.md

 and [Create a Placement](create-a-placement.md).

 > [!NOTE]
 > When you set up your placement group, you will be prompted to select a **Supply Type** as shown in the screenshot below.
 The supply type you select here (**Mobile Optimized Website** or **Mobile Application**) must match the supply type you choose in your campaign.
-See [device-and-supply-type-targeting](supply-type-targeting.md) for more details.
+See [device and supply type targeting](supply-type-targeting.md) for more details.

 We recommend creating your publisher, placement group, and placement hierarchy so it reflects your integration with the publisher.
 For